 From: FRED ITUA, Abuja

-Deputy Senate President, Ike Ekweremadu, who presided, had announced after a brief closed door session that lawmakers resolved to give nod to the resumption of the Borno State-born lawmaker.
+Deputy Senate President, Ike Ekweremadu, who presided over Tuesday plenary, announced after a brief closed door session that lawmakers resolved to give nod to the resumption of the Borno-born lawmaker.

 Ndume, in mid 2015, was appointed as Senate Leader, despite strong objections from the leadership of his party, the APC.